 Sample Financial Report

 Microsoft: Brief Summary

 Microsoft's headquarters is located in Redmond, Washington.
 The company competes in the software infrastructure sector—specifically, the technology industry.
 At present, the organization employs approximately 160,000 individuals.
 Microsoft sells its products on a global scale, with a heavy presence in the United States, Europe, Asia, and the Middle East.
 Their main revenue generators are software license sales, game sales, hardware, and cloud computing services.

 From a financial perspective, Microsoft's market capitalization is about $1.6 trillion.
 Their beta is .82.
 This indicates that the company's stock is slightly less risky as compared to the overall market.
 Its stock price range for the last 52 weeks has been between $132.52 to $232.86.
 In the last year, their dividend payout has increased moderately.
 At present, the dividend yield is 1.06%.

 Microsoft Financial Report Sources

-The sustained revenue growth over a five-year time span indicates that the organization is still in its expansion phase of growth for its business model.
-For an organization that is decades-old, this is an impressive feat.
+The sustained revenue growth over a five-year time span indicates that the organization is still in its expansion phase growth for its business model.
+For an organization that is decades old, this is an impressive feat.
 However, inevitably, the organization's sales growth will moderate.
-For example, the company sales growth from 2017 to 2018 was 22%.
-In the next year, the company sales growth fell to 14%, and finally, in 2020, its sales growth was 13.6%.
+For example, the company's sales growth from 2017 to 2018 was 22%.
+In the next year, the company's sales growth fell to 14%, and finally, in 2020, its sales growth was 13.6%.
 This shows that the firm's growth is starting to taper off.
 Granted, double-digit sales growth is quite impressive, but it also shows that the company is starting to saturate the market with its software products.